uw-cmg/ML-error/README.md

          - Friedman_1.0_Noise
          - Friedman_2.0_Noise
 <optional_save_path> is an optional location to save the resulting data and plots.
-         If no path is given here, they will be saved in the current directory.
+         If no path is given here, data and plots will be saved in the current directory.
 ```

 Example use: